Celerway/labrador/README.md

     "power": true
 }
 ```
 - control - messages are published here to control the power state of the device.
 ```json
 {
   "power": true,
   "error": "error message"
 }
 ```
+Note that *requests* might be posted to this topic.
+The request itself will then specify where the
+response should be posted.
+I recommend `lab/power/$device_name/response` for this.

 ### Magic storage gadgets -
 lab/storage/$device_name